jasonw0416/shopify_challenge/README.md

 There is no additional steps or downloads you have to do to launch this web application.

-I have developed this program using Node.js and MongoDB
+I have developed this program using Node.js, Express.js, Socket.io and MongoDB

+## Running on local host:
+Please download the necessary modules
+'''
+npm install
+npm install express socket.io
+npm install nodemon --save-dev
+'''

+Run on localhost:8080
+'''
+npm run dev
+'''

 ## Details about this web application ##
 ***